etienneq/star-trek-timeline/README.md

 # Star Trek Timeline

-A Star Trek timeline covering all media (TV, cinema, streaming, novels, comics) written in PHP.
+A Star Trek fiction timeline covering all media (TV, cinema, streaming, novels, comics), written in PHP.

 **At the moment this is just a prototype.**